 Gather input from stakeholders

 Stakeholders are a great reference when it comes to understanding business requirements.
 They know what customers are expecting, they know what leadership expects, and they can also help you get the resources you need to succeed.
-We’ve talked about the importance of stakeholder relationships in the past, and this is one of those times when having a strong relationship with your stakeholders can pay off.

 Perform cost-benefit analysis